Lynchburg, Virginia

-Lynchburg lies at the center of a wider metropolitan area close to the geographic center of Virginia.
-It is the fifth-largest MSA in Virginia, with a population of 261,593.
-It is the site of several institutions of higher education, including Virginia University of Lynchburg, Randolph College, University of Lynchburg, Central Virginia Community College and Liberty University.
-Nearby cities include Roanoke, Charlottesville, and Danville.
+Lynchburg anchors the Lynchburg Metropolitan Statistical Area (MSA) which lies near the geographic center of Virginia and is the fifth-largest MSA in the state with a population of 261,593.
+The city is a regional hub for education, home to several institutions of higher learning including Liberty University, the University of Lynchburg, Randolph College, Virginia University of Lynchburg, and Central Virginia Community College.

 History

-Monacan Indian Nation and other Siouan Tutelo-speaking tribes had lived in the area since at least 1270, driving the Virginia Algonquians eastward to the coastal areas.
+Monacan Indian Nation and other Siouan Tutelo-speaking tribes had lived in the area for over 10,000 years, driving the Virginia Algonquians eastward to the coastal areas.
 Explorer John Lederer visited one of the Siouan villages (Saponi) in 1670, on the Staunton River at Otter Creek, southwest of the present-day city, as did the Thomas Batts and Robert Fallam expedition in 1671.

 Siouan peoples occupied this area until about 1702; they had become weakened because of high mortality from infectious diseases.
 The Seneca people, who were part of the Haudenosaunee, or Iroquois Confederacy based in New York, defeated them.
 The Seneca had ranged south while seeking new hunting grounds through the Shenandoah Valley to the West.
 At the Treaty of Albany in 1718, the Iroquois Five Nations ceded control of their land east of the Blue Ridge Mountains, including Lynchburg, to the Colony of Virginia; they confirmed this in 1721.